sarahishamsaied/space-rocket-open-gl/README.md

 ## How to Play

-Use your mouse to move the space rocket and avoid the asteroids, change the laser beam color with ***space bar***.
+Use your mouse to move the space rocket and hit the asteroids with the laser beam, change the laser beam color with ***space bar***.
 The rocket fires a laser beam automatically which can be used to destroy the asteroids.
 Whenever the laser beam and the asteroid collide given that they have the same color, you will earn points.
-The game is over when the rocket collides with an asteroid.
+The game is over after 25 seconds.
 Good luck!

 ## Installations and Dependencies